SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

 I found a "bug" in `samtools sort`: [`samtools sort` clobbers temporary files if "misusing" `-T`](https://github.com/samtools/samtools/issues/432).

-Although this was caused by our mistaken use of `-T` as a path to a temporary directory not a "prefix", the resulting behaviour is dangerous, unexpected and as explained in my bug report below, woefully beautiful:
+Although this was caused by our mistaken use of `-T` as a path to a temporary directory not a "prefix", the resulting behaviour is dangerous, rather unexpected and as explained in my bug report below, woefully beautiful:

 > #### Reproduce
 > Execute two sorts providing a duplicate prefix or duplicate directory path to `-T`: